Like most technology segments, data protection plays an important role in evolving IT needs and overall business strategies.

 More importantly, in order to remain sheltered from evolving security risks, data protection; or cloud computing, has to be a business priority.

-Based on the steady rise in malware attacks, as well as input from hundreds of IT service companies and industry experts; such as Asigra Inc, these four predictions are expected to drive the evolution of data protection infrastructure over the next 12 months.
+Based on the steady rise in malware attacks, as well as input from hundreds of IT service companies and industry experts; such as Asigra Inc, these four predictions are expected to drive the evolution of data protection infrastructure and cyber security trends over the next 12 months.

 This is what you should be preparing for in 2019.